 Also included in the image gallery are a few examples.

 Connecticut Defense Council – A certificate stating that the said person has been a member of the CT Civilian Defense Force.
 This was something Connecticut created in 1917 during WW1 and just carried over into WW2.
 It helped with various areas of concern, such as food supply, fuel conservation, transportation, military and naval affairs, and publicity.
-They probably also engaged in Air Ward Warden activities, aircraft and Uboot spotting, and nightly beach patrols.
+They probably also engaged in Air Ward Warden activities, aircraft and U-boat spotting, and nightly beach patrols.
 This is not the stupid pro-gun group in CT or any of the idiotic private militias one might come across.
 Totally different things.

-Moresecode Cheat Sheet – Not totally sure if wartime but good to have around for working communications and signal.
+Moresecode Cheat Sheet – Not totally sure if wartime, but good to have around for working communications and signal.

 It would have been originally done on a carbon stack of paper, cream on top, yellow and pink below.
 The cream would be submitted to the state, yellow for the employer, and the employee would have the pink.
 DO NOT PUT YOUR SSN ON THIS SLIP!
-Reason for separation would be the military branch you are joining.
+The reason for separation would be the military branch you are joining.

 WAC Enlistment Letter – Headquarters Southern New York Recruiting And Induction District Women’s Army Corps Section 480 Lexington Ave, New York 17, NY.
-This is an enlisted letter WACs may have gotten.
-The date is 28th Sept 1943 so you may need to use Photoshop to adjust the date.
+This is an enlisted letter that WACs may have gotten.
+The date is 28th Sept 1943, so you may need to use Photoshop to adjust the date.
 Hilariously, that location is now a Mexican Restaurant.

 How To Use Smith-Corona Portable Typewriters: Floating Shift Models – Likely from 1947 but describes how to use this type of model from that brand.
 The “float” machines operate quietly thanks to the Smith Floating Shift used in the machine (note the cursive word “Floating” above the shift key).
 When the shift key was invented, it originally shifted the cylinder, or platen, to be struck in a new position by the capital letters on a typebar.
 The floating shift moved the typebars up and down instead, allowing for a smoother typing action.
 You can also download the 1938 version here.